chatc/chatc.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Human-centric Large Language Model evaluation and applications.**

-I am applying for a postdoc position of Fall 2025 to continue my research on multiagent LLM systems.
-Please contact me if you know of any related openings and opportunities.
-Also, I am open to academic collaborations and please drop me an email if you are interested in collaborating with me!
+I am applying for postdoctoral positions starting in Fall 2025 to advance my research on multi-agent LLM systems.
+I am actively seeking opportunities in this area and welcome any related information or openings.
+I am also open to academic collaborations—please feel free to reach out if you’re interested in working together!

 News
 ======